carapace-sh/carapace-pixi/docs/src/wiretap.md

 ## Shell

-Shells are a bit trickier and require [nasty scripting].
+Shells are a bit trickier and may require [nasty scripting].

 ![80x12@0:16](./wiretap/shell.cast)